-- 1. Rules GENERAL RULES. - 2.
-4-H & FFA Members, 16 to 19 years 4-H age may participate.
+1. 4-H & FFA Members, 16 to 19 years of age may participate.
 At 3:00 PM, the contest will be open to those 7-15 years of age (Junior group).
 No awards will be given to the junior group.
-It will be for educational only. - 3.
-No contestant will be allowed to have books or notes, phones or electronics during the contest. - 4.
-While the contest is in session there shall be no communication among contestants. - 5.
+It will be for educational only.

+- 2. No contestant will be allowed to have books or notes, phones or electronics during the contest. - 3.
+While the contest is in session there shall be no communication among contestants. - 4.
 The first-place contestant qualifies to participate at the Kansas State Fair for the Challenge of Champions Contest.